 5 Ways to Sustain a Healthy Team

-1. Communication is King: Communication runs through every aspect of a team like the cardiovascular system (heart, lungs, veins, etc.) through a human body.
+1. Communication is King: Communication runs through every aspect of a team, like the cardiovascular system (heart, lungs, veins, etc.) through the human body.
 A body is healthy when there’s clean, continuous blood flow.
 Similarly, a team flourishes from the continuous presence of clear communication.
-From vision and strategy, to role expectations, affirmations, and constructive feedback, clear communication is essential.
-So much so, that when PROMARK coaches were asked “What creates a healthy team?” one coach simply responded “communicate, communicate, communicate.”
+From vision and strategy to role expectations, affirmations, and constructive feedback, clear communication is essential.
+So much so that when PROMARK coaches were asked, “What creates a healthy team?” one coach simply responded, “communicate, communicate, communicate.”

 3. Take Back the Meeting: For many, meetings feel like a time sink or necessary evil.
 But they’re still a great way to bring your team together to establish clarity, connection, and clear calls to action.
 Here are a few ways to “take back the meeting”:

 4. Provide Regular Feedback: “End of the year reviews are passé,” shared one PROMARK coach.
-Employees want to be challenged, pursue new goals, and feel like they’re growing into their full potential.
+Employees want to be challenged, pursue new goals, and feel like they’re growing to their full potential.
 Waiting for a mid- or end-of-year review to provide team members feedback oftentimes leaves them, especially top performers, inefficiently expending energy, leading to stagnation and feeling vocationally unfulfilled.
-While it’s up to every leader to define what is “regular,” recurrent feedback helps cultivate clear expectations, coaching opportunities, and garnered trust between a manager and their team.
-Taking one or two minutes to praise both individuals and work teams in public creates massive potential for increased eagerness and engagements.
+While it’s up to every leader to define what is “regular,” recurrent feedback helps cultivate clear expectations, and coaching opportunities and garnered trust between a manager and their team.
+Taking one or two minutes to praise both individuals and work teams in public creates massive potential for increased eagerness and engagement.

 Do you wrestle with an execution gap between knowing why team health is important and helping provide it?
 We can help.
-Fill out our contact form or give us a call today.
+Contact us today.